About us

 Stage lighting has evolved through periods of technical innovation and artistic experimentation.
 Each development reflects changing approaches to performance, design, and production.
 Without careful stewardship, much of this practical knowledge risks being lost.

-HSLC focuses on the conservation and restoration of historic lighting equipment, alongside the documentation of technologies, manufacturers, and operational practices.
+HSLC focuses on the conservation and restoration of historic lighting equipment alongside the documentation of technologies, manufacturers, and working practices.
 Our approach combines research with informed, practical engagement.

 We welcome collaboration and dialogue with those who share an interest in historic stage lighting and its continued understanding.